Azure/autorest/Documentation/building-code.md

  - [ ] Publish Python Runtimes (increment versions as appropriate)
  - [ ] Create a signed package using [automated build](http://azuresdkci.cloudapp.net/view/3-AutoRest/job/autorest-sign/) with build parameters: sha1: release branch name, scope: CodeGenerator
  - [ ] Smoke Test the signed package (Run Autorest.exe to check help and generate a sample spec for any language)
- - [ ] Publish Choco packages (Please look at the secure notebook for creds)
+ - [ ] Publish Choco package {upload autorest.0.15.0.symbols.nupkg from the downloaded archive of the successful signing job}(Please look at the secure notebook for creds)
  - [ ] Publish nuget package [using automated build](http://azuresdkci.cloudapp.net/view/3-AutoRest/job/autorest-publish/)
  - [ ] Create a github release from the release branch including a tag
  - [ ] Add -SNAPSHOT to Java Runtime versions